Marginally-Stable Thermal Equilibria of Rayleigh-B\'enard Convection: Abstract

 \section{Abstract}

-Natural convection is ubiquitous throughout the physical sciences and engineering, yet many of its important properties remain elusive.
-To study convection in a novel context, we derive and solve a quasilinear form of the Rayleigh-Bénard problem by representing the perturbations in terms of marginally-stable eigenmodes.
-The amplitude of each eigenmode is determined by requiring that the background state maintains marginal stability.
-The background temperature profile evolves due to the advective flux of every marginally-stable eigenmode, as well as diffusion.
-To ensure marginal stability and to obtain the eigenfunctions at every timestep, we perform a one-dimensional eigenvalue solve on each of the allowable wavenumbers.
-The background temperature field evolves to an equilibrium state, where the advective flux from the marginally-stable eigenmodes and the diffusive flux sum to a constant.
+Natural convection exhibits turbulent flows which are difficult or impossible to resolve in direct numerical simulations.
+In this work, we investigate a quasilinear form of the Rayleigh-B\'enard problem which describes the bulk one-dimensional properties of convection without resolving the turbulent dynamics.
+We represent perturbations away from the mean using a sum of marginally-stable eigenmodes.
+By constraining the perturbation amplitudes, the marginal stability criterion allows us to evolve the background temperature profile under the influence of multiple eigenmodes representing flows at different length scales.
+We find the quasilinear system evolves to an equilibrium state where advective and diffusive fluxes sum to a constant.
 These marginally-stable thermal equilibria (MSTE) are exact solutions of the quasilinear equations.
-The mean temperature profile has thinner boundary layers and larger Nusselt numbers than thermally-equilibrated 2D and 3D simulations of the full nonlinear equations.
-We find the Nusselt number scales like $\Nu \sim\Ra^{1/3}$.
+The mean MSTE temperature profiles have thinner boundary layers and larger Nusselt numbers than thermally-equilibrated 2D and 3D simulations of the full nonlinear equations.
+MSTE solutions exhibit a classic boundary-layer scaling of the Nusselt number $\Nu$ with the Rayleigh number $\Ra$ of $\Nu \sim \Ra^{1/3}$.
 When an MSTE is used as initial conditions for a 2D simulation, we find that Nu quickly equilibrates without the burst of turbulence often induced by purely conductive initial conditions, but we also find that the kinetic energy is too large and viscously attenuates on a long viscous time scale.
-This is due to the thin temperature boundary layers which diffuse heat very effectively, thereby requiring high-velocity advective flows to reach an equilibrium.